Frequently Asked Questions about Timber Casualty Losses

 Shade tree losses around a home or business caused by a pine beetle attack may qualify as a casualty loss according to IRS Revenue Ruling 79-174.
 Ash trees killed by emerald ash borers will also qualify.
 Since most shade trees are held for personal use, their valuation and deduction follow special rules (see IRS Publication 547).

 What is the difference between a casualty loss and a noncasualty business loss?

 A casualty loss is unexpected, unusual, and sudden.
 Casualty losses are deductible the year of the casualty on IRS Form 4684 Casualty and Thefts.
 The loss is considered an ordinary deduction that can offset most other kinds of income with very few restrictions.

 A noncasualty business loss is unexpected and unusual, but not sudden.
-This loss only applies to timber being held for Frequently Asked Questions about Timber Casualty Losses Forestry Income Tax Series sale by a trade or business (see landownership categories below).
+This loss only applies to timber being held for sale by a trade or business (see landownership categories following).
 Noncasualty business losses are considered an involuntary conversion of IRS Section 1231 property, which includes depreciable property and real property used in a trade or business and held for more than 1 year.
 Land, timber, coal or domestic iron ore, and some types of livestock are 1231 property.
 Noncasualty business losses must first be netted against income from all other 1231 properties.
 The net is reported as either a capital loss or gain on IRS Form 4797 and then transferred to the appropriate form.

 Who can claim a casualty loss deduction?